 The Law Show Episode 22: Mild Traumatic Brain Injuries

-In a recent episode of AM 650’s “The Law Show,” Bill Dick and Scott Stanley spent some time discussing brain injuries with a specific focus on mild traumatic brain injury.
-Bill and l also explained some of the legal issues surrounding sport-based injuries including brain injuries that are the result of equestrian accidents.
-We also set aside time to discuss the complex issue of waivers and how these documents can limit your ability to seek compensation for an athletic injury.
-Because concussions are such a hot button issue these days, we decided to create a blog post summarizing some of the key points that we covered on “The Law Show.”
-If you’d like to view the whole episode, you can click on the video below.
+In this episode of AM 650’s “The Law Show,” Bill Dick, K.C. and Scott Stanley discussed brain injuries with a specific focus on mild traumatic brain injury.
+Bill and Scott explained some of the legal issues surrounding sport-based injuries including brain injuries that are the result of equestrian accidents.
+They also addressed the complex issue of waivers and how these documents can limit your ability to seek compensation for an athletic injury.

 A Lack of Insight: The Brain Injury Problem